 “Well, you didn’t have much opportunity to share your thoughts in there,” she says, gesturing back toward the library.
 “There’s still time.”

 She quirks her eye at me, and I wonder what she’s thinking about.
-She’d surprised me with the depth of knowledge and passion she’d expressed about Tomahawk Hill’s history, her enthusiasm fueling the growing sense that I also connect to this place.
+She’d surprised me with the depth of knowledge and passion she’d expressed about Tomahawk Hill’s history, her enthusiasm fueling the growing sense that I also connected to this place.
 “Do you really plan to make me spend the entire day with you?”

 “Yes, I do,” I say, with exaggerated sternness.
 I hold up my phone where a text is glowing.
-“Your grandmother invited me to dine with you two again tonight, so I think we may as well make a day of it.
+“Your grandmother invited me to dine with you two again tonight, so I think we may as well make a day and night of it.
 You’re stuck with me.”

 “You know, no one has ever told me they were worried about ‘being bored’ because they’re spending time with me.”